antoine77340/Youtube-8M-WILLOW/README.md

 # Youtube-8M-WILLOW

+NEW: I just released a pretrained model (Gated NetVLAD) as of 11th December 2017! you can download the pretrained model here: https://www.rocq.inria.fr/cluster-willow/amiech/pretrainedmodel.zip the model is: gatednetvladLF-256k-1024-80-0002-300iter-norelu-basic-gatedmoe

 This is code of the kaggle Youtube-8M Large-Scale Video Understanding challenge winners (https://www.kaggle.com/c/youtube8m).
 For more details about our models,  please read our arXiv paper: https://arxiv.org/abs/1706.06905 .